 This page provides administrative and programmatic information on HIV Services Program (HSP) for Part B. Resources around HSP Eligibility, HSP Subrecipient Manual, Service Standards, Subrecipient Monitoring Tools, and Programmatic Policies and Procedures are all found below.
 HIV providers and PLWH who have questions about this material can reach out using the contact information on the bottom of the page.

-Eligibility for HSP Services
+Eligibility for HIV Services Program (HSP)

 In order to receive any HSP services in Indiana you must be actively enrolled.
 To determine eligibility, you can work with your local HIV Non-medical Case Management Program.
-You can find additional information on HIV Non-Medical Case Management at this link ( HIV Non-Medical Case Management Program).

 - Map with Non-Medical Case Management Program Sites in Indiana